+The lag value of 168 was chosen because load forecasting data shows a high seasonality between weekly lag values, which is true on all days of the week.
 No training was required.
 This procedure was repeated for every hour in the test set.

 3.2.2 The Multiple Linear Regression Forecaster (MLR)